CRP4560-5560-2025/codesharing-Zach-Hans/README.md

 # How to run
   1. Open the toolbox in ArcGIS Pro.
-  2. Run the tool and select CSV, GEoJSON, output folder, join field, display options, and graph PNG location.
+  2. Run the tool and select CSV, GeoJSON, output folder, join field, display options, and graph PNG location.
   3. Click OK to run.
 Outputs are saved in the selected folder.